SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: SongFormer

 \subsection{Overview}

-\reduceSpacingSubsectionBelow Fig.~\ref{fig:SongFormer} illustrates the overall architecture of our proposed SongFormer approach.
-SongFormer first extracts multi-resolution representations from the input waveform using pre-trained self-supervised learning (SSL) models~\cite{jaiswal2021surveycontrastiveselfsupervisedlearning}.
-Initially sampled at 25~Hz, these features are fused and processed through a residual downsampling module that reduces the temporal resolution to a more computationally efficient rate of approximately $8.33$~Hz.
-To enable heterogeneous supervision, a data source embedding is added to the resulting sequence, indicating the origin of the training sample.
-This combined representation is fed into a 4-layer Transformer encoder that uses RoPE positional encoding to capture temporal dependencies.
-Finally, the Transformer's output is projected by two task-specific heads to perform binary boundary detection and multi-class functional labeling.
+Fig.~\ref{fig:SongFormer} illustrates the architecture of SongFormer.
+Multi-resolution SSL representations are extracted from the input waveform, fused, and downsampled for computational efficiency.
+A learned source embedding is added to enable heterogeneous supervision.
+The combined representation is processed by a Transformer encoder, followed by two task-specific heads that produce boundary logits and functional logits.

-During inference, we follow prior studies~\cite{ullrich2014boundary,wang2022catchchorusverseintro} and fix the data source category label to that of the HarmonixSet dataset.
-The boundary prediction pipeline begins by converting raw logits to probabilities using a sigmoid function.
-Local maxima filtering selects candidate peaks from the probabilities, and a peak-picking algorithm identifies boundary frames that are then converted into timestamps.
-These timestamps partition the track into segments.
-The functional label for each segment is determined by averaging the frame-wise class probabilities within its boundaries and selecting the class with the maximum average probability.
-The final output is a structured annotation, represented as an ordered sequence of (start time, label) pairs, where \texttt{end} denotes the segment conclusion:
+During inference, we adopt the same post-processing as All-In-One~\cite{taejun2023allinone}.
+Boundary timestamps are identified by applying sigmoid activation, local maxima filtering, and peak-picking to the boundary logits, partitioning the song into segments.
+Each segment's functional label is then determined by the class with the highest average frame-wise probability within that segment from the softmaxed functional logits.
+The final output is an ordered sequence of (start time, label) pairs: